A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Preparations for Theorem

-For a positive integer $t$, simply write $\{1, \ldots , t\}$ as $[t]$.
+For a positive integer $t$, we simply write $\{1, \ldots , t\}$ as $[t]$.
 Throughout this paper, the notation $0<\beta\ll\alpha$ is used to make clear that $\beta$ can be selected to be sufficiently small corresponding to $\alpha$ so that all calculations required in our proof are valid.
 For the real numbers $a$ and $b$, we use $a\pm b$ to represent an unspecified real number in the interval $[a-b, a+b]$.

-To summarize this subsection, we provide the following extremal condition for an constant $\varepsilon^\prime$, where $\varepsilon^\prime\ll1$.
+To summarize this subsection, we provide the following extremal condition for a constant $\varepsilon^\prime$, where $0<\varepsilon^\prime\ll1$.
 In particular, we say the digraph $D$ is \emph{stable} if $D$ does not satisfy the following extremal condition (\textbf{EC}).

 \textbf{Extremal Condition (EC) with parameter $\varepsilon^\prime$:} Let $D$ be a digraph of order $n$.
 There exist two (not necessarily disjoint) vertex sets $U_1$ and $U_2$ in $D$ with $|U_i|\geq(1/2-\varepsilon^\prime)n$ for every $i\in[2]$ such that $e^+(U_1, U_2)\leq(\varepsilon^\prime n)^2$.